manuelbieh/react-book/hooks/hooks-api.md

 In this example, we have put the username into the dependency array which we use to request data from the API.

 While creating such a **dependency array**, we should take the utmost care to include all values that are present in the function and could change within the lifetime of the component.
-If the effect function should only be run once and perform a similar task such as `componentDidMount()`, you should leave the **dependency array** empty.
+If the effect function should only be run once and perform a similar task such as `componentDidMount()`, we leave the **dependency array** empty.

 {% hint style="info" %}
-In order to facilitate or automate the creation of **dependency arrays**, the `eslint-plugin-react-hooks` offers an `exhaustive-deps` rule which will automatically write dependencies used in the effect function into the **dependency array** or at least warns that they should be included.
+In order to facilitate or automate the creation of **dependency arrays**, the `eslint-plugin-react-hooks` offers an `exhaustive-deps` rule which will automatically write dependencies used in the effect function into the **dependency array** or at least warn that they should be included.
 These could be run on _Format on Save_ or another similar editor configuration.

 You can active it by setting `"exhaustive-deps": "warn"` in the`rules` block of the ESLint configuration.
 {% endhint %}